 - A Magistrate may spend Law, Commerce, or Orthodoxy from their District’s pool to affect anything within their own District.

-- A Magistrate may devote their own District’s Law, Commerce or Orthodoxy upward to the City’s pools.
+- A Magistrate may devote their own District’s Law, Commerce or Orthodoxy upward to the City’s Reich Virtues.
 Granting the city a point of Reich Virtue costs 1 for each total District, which can be paid by several Magistrates.

 - A Magistrate may give their District’s resources to another Magistrate at a rate of 1 for 1.